The best steak marinade.

-I’m so excited to share this recipe with you today.
-This family favorite recipe has won a bunch of awards.
+We have a new video to go with this favorite recipe!
+I’m so excited to share this recipe with you, this family favorite recipe has won a bunch of awards.
 This recipe is for meat lovers / steak lovers: the best Poor Boy Steak marinade.

 You have to see this old newspaper clipping of my cute mom when she was a sophomore in High School.
 She took this recipe to the County Beef Cook-Off and won!
 I’m so proud!
 I can’t not giggle a bit when I see this cute picture of her…oh the hair!